Norwegian 4x4 Protocol: Proven HIIT to Raise VO2 Max

 The work intervals should feel hard but sustainable for 4 minutes.
 You should be breathing heavily and unable to hold a conversation, but not sprinting all-out.
 If you can't maintain the pace for the full 4 minutes, you started too hard.

 A heart rate monitor is essential.
+A wrist-based tracker like an Apple Watch or Garmin will do the job.
 Without one, it's nearly impossible to stay in the 90-95% HRmax zone consistently.
 Going too easy reduces the training stimulus; going too hard means you'll burn out before completing all four intervals.

 Who Is the Norwegian 4x4 For?